fergarrui/ethereum-graph-debugger/README.md

 ```
 edebugger-<VERSION>-SNAPSHOT.jar <OPTIONS>
 Options category 'mandatory':
+  --address [-a] (a string; default: "")
+    The Address of the contract the transaction is executed against.
+Cannot be
+    set in combination with -f
   --node [-n] (a string; default: "")
     The node where the transaction was run.
-It must support debug_traceTransaction
+It must support
+    debug_traceTransaction
   --source-file [-f] (a string; default: "")
-    The source file of the contract the transaction is executed against
+    The source file of the contract the transaction is executed against.
+Cannot
+    be set in combination with -a
   --transaction-hash [-t] (a string; default: "")
     Transaction hash to debug

 Options category 'optional':
   --d3-memory [-m] (a string; default: "537395200")
     D3 graph memory.
-If the graph is too large, you may want to increase this value (by multiplying it)
+If the graph is too large, you may want to increase this
+    value (by multiplying it)
   --[no]only-trace [-o] (a boolean; default: "false")
-    Exclude opcodes that are not executed in the transaction.
+    Exclude opcodes that are not executed in the transaction when creating the
-    This may help if the graph is too large and/or the opcodes not executed are not important
+    graph.
+This may help if the graph is too large and the opcodes not executed
+    are not important
 ```

 Example: